ColemanGariety/derivation-machine/README.md

 # :computer: Propositional Derivation Machine

-I wrote this library to do my Logic 201 homework for me.
+I wrote this library to do my Philosophy 201 (Introductory Logic) homework for me.

 For a good description of propositional logic, see this page: https://en.wikipedia.org/wiki/Propositional_calculus